top of page

 The verb 'provoke' finds its etymological origins in the Latin word 'provocare,' which is formed from 'pro,' meaning 'forth' or 'forward,' and 'vocare,' meaning 'to call' or 'to summon.'
 This etymology aptly captures the essence of provoking as deliberately inciting or summoning a reaction, emotion, or response in someone or something.
 It implies an active and intentional effort to elicit a specific reaction or response, often by stimulating strong emotions or pushing boundaries.
 The word 'provoke' reflects the notion of instigating or calling forth a particular outcome or behavior, underscoring its role in inciting deliberate actions or responses in others.

-Quiz: Find the meaning of the verb provoke:
+Find the correct meaning of the verb provoke:

 Try Again!